Causal Inferences in Small Area Estimation: Small area estimators for causal inference

-In the context of small area estimation we assume the unit level auxiliary information is available to predict the outcome for the out of sample units.
-Therefore, we extend equation (\ref{eq:SATE2}) to the entire population, that is we provide an estimate for $\tau_{PATE_{j}}$ in the following:
+In the context of small area estimation we assume the unit level auxiliary information and the treatment status are available to predict the outcome and the propensity scores for the non-sampled part of the population in each small area.
+Therefore, we extend equation (\ref{eq:SATE2}) to the entire population providing an estimate of $\tau_{PATE_{j}}$ \eqref{eq:PATE} as it follows:

-If the propensity scores are unknown, the $e(\mathbf{x}_{ij})$ values need to be replaced by their estimates.
-In this case the weights given to the observed outcome must be adjusted to sum up to $1$ in each part of equations \eqref{eq:SATE3} and \eqref{eq:PATE3}.
-Then the estimators are redefined as:
+In Theorem \ref{theo:doub-rob} we show that the estimator \eqref{eq:PATE3} has consistent and double robust properties without any extra adjustment.
+On the contrary, if in equation \eqref{eq:PATE3} the weights are not re-normalized the estimator is no more double robust and an adjustment term is needed to obtain this desirable property, see the Section \ref{S-sec:doub_robust} in supplementary materials.

+In what follows we refer to (\ref{eq:SATE3}) as the IPW-Direct estimator, which is the classical Inverse Propensity Weighting estimator proposed by \cite{Rosenbaum1983}.
+Alternative direct estimators, that use the survey weights, have been proposed by \cite{Zanutto2006} and by \citet{Miratrix2018}.

+We can show the consistency and double robust properties of the proposed estimator in equation \eqref{eq:PATE3} by expressing it as a weighted average of the outcomes $y_{ij}$s and their estimates $\hat{y}_{ij}$s in each small area: